hibadaoud/FruitVisionCI-CD/README.md

 ## 🔗 Model Integration
 The model is integrated into the application via **FastAPI**:
+ **Model Path**:
+   The trained model weights are stored in a specific directory `./detectron2/model_path/model_final.pth`.
+   - The path is loaded during FastAPI server startup to ensure quick model inference.
 - **Model Inference**: FastAPI serves as the backend API to perform predictions.
 - **Endpoints**:
    - **/analyze**: Accepts input images for fruit detection.